 Vocabulary, defined

-Definitions of the words Specsight uses to describe a living product specification — scenario, feature, format, drift, and the methodologies they replace
+Definitions of the words Specsight uses — scenario, feature, sync, drift — and the methodologies that came before

 Table of contents